Best Places to Retire in Portugal

 Braga

-Considered to be the religious center of Portugal, when in Braga one can hear church bells all day long!
-Braga has the oldest cathedral in Portugal and is a great place to spend time soaking in the culture and history.
+Considered the religious center of Portugal, Braga is a great place to spend time soaking up the culture and history.
+When in Braga, one can hear church bells all day long!
+Braga has the oldest cathedral in Portugal.

 Funchal

-A beautiful city, with old colonial style buildings, and magical courtyards dotted through the city.
-Don’t miss the cable car that takes you up to Funchal botanical gardens and gives you a spectacular view of the city and its coast.
-Property in Funchal is not the cheapest, as it’s a popular place with Portuguese and foreigners alike.
-Since the tunnels have been built, surrounding towns are a good option to get a better bargain on real estate and perhaps a bit less hectic.
+A beautiful city with old colonial-style buildings and magical courtyards dotted through the city.
+Don’t miss the cable car that takes you up to Funchal Botanical Gardens and gives you a spectacular view of the city and its coast.

 Porto Santo